Riiven Threads

 Every lumen on a box has to mean the same thing in Tokyo, Berlin, and Detroit.
 That agreement is not free.

 When a manufacturer prints 800 lumens on a package, an accredited lab has to be able to confirm it against SI traceable units.
-Y. Ohno and colleagues built the photometric framework that made this possible for LEDs by 2015.
+Y. Ohno and colleagues built the photometric framework that made this possible for LEDs.
 Without it, utility rebates, road safety codes, and label claims would collapse into marketing.

 Without this field